microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 ## Re-executing code cell followed by markdown cells

-Re-exuecting code cell consists of two steps:
+Re-executing code cell consists of two steps:

 1. Remove old outputs, which will reset the output height to 0
 2. Render new outputs, which will push elements below downwards